CMSgov/dpc-static-site/src/_pages/api-documentation/attribution/attestation.md

 ## How to locate your Group ID

-You can only pull data for one practitioner"s patient group at a time.
-Do this by sending a GET request to the Group endpoint to retrieve the practitioner"s [Attribution Group](https://hl7.org/fhir/STU3/group.html).
+You can only pull data for one practitioner’s patient group at a time.
+Do this by sending a GET request to the Group endpoint to retrieve the practitioner’s [Attribution Group](https://hl7.org/fhir/STU3/group.html).
 Use their NPI number as a parameter.

 {% include alert.html variant="info" text="DPC supports the standard <a href='https://www.hl7.org/fhir/search.html'>FHIR search protocol</a>.
 Searching for patients associated with a given practitioner makes use of <a href='https://www.hl7.org/fhir/search.html#combining'>composite search parameters</a>." classNames="measure-6" %}

 The response will return a [Bundle](https://www.hl7.org/fhir/STU3/bundle.html) Resource which contains attribution Groups for the given practitioner.

-You can use the Group ID value of the returned resources to <a href="{{ "/api-documentation/export-data" | relative_url }}#initiate-an-export-job">initiate an export job</a>.
-Find your Group ID by referencing the `id` variable in your group"s resource object.
+You can use the Group ID value of the returned resources to [initiate an export job]({{ "/api-documentation/export-data#initiate-an-export-job" | relative_url }}).
+Find your Group ID by referencing the `id` variable in your group’s resource object.

 ### Example showing how Group ID is displayed